• Skip to primary navigation

 A plate of the cooked crab pasta with the crab on top and more herbs, some lemon slices and chilli flakes

-8. If you want an extra creamy and divine sauce, add some cream.
+• If you want an extra creamy and divine sauce, add some cream.
 Avoid using half n half because it may curdle with the lemon slices and lemon juice.
+Don’t overload the sauce, in general crab pasta should feel light and tasty, not heavy.
+You want the crab to shine!

 macro shot of the cooked crab drenched in sauce over linguine pasta with lemon slices in between